Learning and Type Compatibility in Signaling Games: The Aggregate Sender and Receiver Responses

-It is natural to expect that the co-monotonicity condition in Lemma \ref{prop:compatible_comonotonic} will be reflected in the beliefs of most receivers when the receivers live a long time and so have many observations.
-Lemma \ref{prop:receiver_learning} in the next section shows that for signals $s^{'}$ that are sent sufficiently often, most receivers have posterior beliefs $p$ such that $\dfrac{p(\theta^{''}|s^{'})}{p(\theta^{'}|s^{'})}\le\dfrac{\lambda(\theta^{''})}{\lambda(\theta^{'})}$ whenever $\theta^{'}\succ_{s^{'}}\theta^{''}$.
-Lemma \ref{lem:nondom_message} then shows that signals that are not equilibrium dominated are played sufficiently often by patient senders.

-To gain some intuition for Lemma \ref{prop:compatible_comonotonic}, consider two newborn senders with types $\theta_{\text{strong}}$ and $\theta_{\text{weak}}$ who are learning to play the beer-quiche game from Example \ref{exa:beer-quiche}.
-Suppose they have uniform priors over the responses to each signal, and that they face a sequence of receivers programmed to play F after B and NF after Q. Since observing F is the worst possible news about a signal's payoff, the Gittins index of a signal decreases when F is observed.
-Conversely, the Gittins index of a signal increases after each observation of NF.\footnote{This follows from \citet{bellman1956problem}'s Theorem 2 on Bernoulli bandits. } So, there are $n_{1},n_{2}\ge0$ such that type $\theta_{\text{strong}}$ will play B for $n_{1}$ periods (and observe $n_{1}$ instances of F) and then play Q forever after, while type $\theta_{\text{weak}}$ will play B for $n_{2}$ periods before switching to Q forever after.
+To gain intuition for Lemma \ref{lem:compatible_comonotonic}, consider two new senders with types $\theta_{\text{strong}}$ and $\theta_{\text{weak}}$ who are learning to play the beer-quiche game from Example \ref{exa:beer-quiche}.
+Suppose they have uniform priors over the responses to each signal, and that they face a sequence of receivers programmed to play \textbf{Fight} after \textbf{Beer} and \textbf{NotFight} after \textbf{Quiche}.
+Since observing \textbf{Fight} is the worst possible news about a signal's payoff, the Gittins index of a signal decreases when \textbf{Fight} is observed.
+Conversely, the Gittins index of a signal increases after each observation of \textbf{NotFight}.\footnote{This follows from \citet{bellman1956problem}'s Theorem 2 on Bernoulli bandits. } Thus given the assumed play of the receivers, there are $n_{1},n_{2}\ge0$ such that type $\theta_{\text{strong}}$ play \textbf{Beer} for $n_{1}$ periods (and observe $n_{1}$ instances of \textbf{Fight}) and then switch to \textbf{Quiche} forever after, while type $\theta_{\text{weak}}$ will play \textbf{Beer} for $n_{2}$ periods before switching to \textbf{Quiche} forever after.
 Now we claim that $n_{1}\ge n_{2}$.
-To see why, suppose instead that $n_{1}<n_{2}$, and let $\nu$ be the posterior belief about receivers' aggregate play induced from $n_{1}$ periods of observing F after B. After $n_{1}$ periods, both types would share the belief $\nu$.
-Then at belief $\nu$ type $\theta_{\text{weak}}$ must play B while type $\theta_{\text{strong}}$ plays Q, so signal B must have the highest Gittins index for $\theta_{\text{weak}}$ but not for $\theta_{\text{strong}}$.
-But this would contradict Theorem \ref{prop:index}.
+To see why, suppose instead that $n_{1}<n_{2}$, and let $\nu$ be the posterior belief about receivers' aggregate play induced from $n_{1}$ periods of observing \textbf{Fight} after \textbf{Beer}.
+After $n_{1}$ periods, both types would share the belief $\nu$.
+Then at belief $\nu$ type $\theta_{\text{weak}}$ must play \textbf{Beer} while type $\theta_{\text{strong}}$ plays \textbf{Quiche}, so signal \textbf{Beer} must have the highest Gittins index for $\theta_{\text{weak}}$ but not for $\theta_{\text{strong}}$.
+But this would contradict Theorem \ref{thm:index}.